herbei/FK_Simulator/README.md

 # FK_Simulator

 The R files are fairly easy to follow and run.
-On my laptop it takes 43 seconds to run.
+On my laptop it takes 43 seconds to run (with NOBS = 200 and NPATHS=200).
+I am sure the code can be improved a lot -- R is not my forte though.

 The C code will require a GPU.
 To compile are run the code, edit the Makefile:
  - edit the path to your CUDA libraries